kaopanboonyuen/panboonyuen_professional_website/content/blog/_index.md

   image: ""
 ---

 👋 Hi, this is **Kao**.
 I'm leading a team at MARS focused on **practical AI**, and I'm also sharing my learning notes here on the blog.
-If you notice any grammar errors, it's probably because I lean on ChatGPT a bit.
+You can gauge how much ChatGPT is involved in my posts by looking at the number of grammar errors. 🥱